lieblb/tiltr/README.md

 Using its built-in test oracle TiltR can help institutions that rely on ILIAS for performing e-assessments assert that some of the most essential functionality they fundamentally rely on as correct is indeed that.
-Note however that it can _not_ achieve anything like full coverage.
+Note however that it can _not_ achieve anything like full coverage and some areas are not tested at all at the moment (final computation of grades, for example).

 |                      | Responses         | Computed Score  | Computed Total Score |
 | ---------------------|:-----------------:| ---------------:| --------------------:|